-In my researched online I found some say the origin term “Steampunk” came from Pat Mills British Anthology Comic 2000 AD “ Nemesis the Warlock” a comic book series that began in 1980 with stories set in 2000 AD.
+In my research online I found some say the origin phrase “Steampunk” came from Pat Mills British Anthology Comic 2000 AD “ Nemesis the Warlock” a comic book series that began in 1980 with stories set in 2000 AD.

 Some say Steampunk is just a genre of fiction.
 But others say it’s a way of life.
 About 15 years ago Steampunked jump of the pages and into our lives.
 People started dressing up in this style and a number of Cosplay festivals and fairs started cropping up.

-The growing trend of Steampunk today is a collection of two group’s designers and "do it yourselfers" that push the boundaries of creativity and function.
+The growing trend of Steampunk today is a collection of two group’s designers and “DIYers” that push the boundaries of creativity and function.
 There are no particular rules and the only requirement is to have an imagination.
 Steampunk attracts highly artistic people because of its very creative nature and free spirit.

 The Steampunk look fits well with the burning man as it fits with the surreal world of outsides that celebrate the creators and not the creation.
 Breaking from the norm.

-There are a number of Steampunk festivals/fairs and groups around the world.
+There are a number of festivals/fairs and groups around the world.
 Many of these people are drawn to Steampunk by the look and aesthetics of the time.
-Items from this time seem to have more character textures and imagination than many of our clean iWorld products we use today.
+Items from this time seem to have more character textures and imagination than many of the clean iWorld products we use today.

-The Steampunk community despite the rebel nature of the genre brings out warm friendly people that enjoy a good time and sharing their gear gadgets and gizmos.
-Most are self made from a mixture of fittings and gears that are repurposed into something new.
+The community despite the rebel nature of the genre brings out warm friendly people that enjoy a good time and sharing their gear gadgets and gizmos.
+Most are self-made from a mixture of fittings and gears that are repurposed into something new.

 Steampunk Worlds Fair